MetaTrader 5 & MetaTrader 4 · v1.63

 Remove unused pairsIf you only trade majors, trim the InpSymbols list to reduce CPU usage.

-Optimised Codev1.53 includes full Strategy Tester optimisation.
-The indicator automatically detects tester mode and skips all graphical operations.
+Optimised CodeFull Strategy Tester optimisation: the indicator detects tester mode and skips heavy graphical operations.

 Quick ReferenceCheat Sheet